Tanja-Franke/church-website/README.md

 ### Deployment Steps

-1. **Log in to Netlify:** Navigate to the [Netlify website](https://www.netlify.com/) and log in to your account.
+1. **Log in to Git Hub:** Navigate to the [Github website](https://github.com/) and log in to your account.

-2. **Create New Site:** Once logged in, click on the "New site from Git" button.
+2. **In the Github page go to your repository:** Once logged in, the dashboard will appear and on the lefthand side there are your top repository.

-3. **Connect to GitHub:** Choose GitHub as your Git provider and authorize Netlify to access your repositories.
+3. **Select Repository:** Select the repository for website to be deployed, in this case, "twtttl-church"

-4. **Select Repository:** Select the repository for your website, in this case, "The Force Awaken."
+4.

-5. **Configure Settings:** Netlify will automatically detect your build settings, but you may need to adjust them if necessary.
+5. **Configure Settings:**

-6. **Deploy Site:** Once configured, click on the "Deploy site" button.
-Netlify will start building and deploying your site automatically.
+6. **Deploy Site:** O

-7. **Live Site:** After the deployment process is complete, Netlify will provide you with a unique URL for your live site.
-You can access your live site by visiting this URL.
+7. **Live Site:** After the deployment process is complete, GitHub will provide you with a unique URL for your live site.
+You can access your live site by visiting this URL.[Live website](https://tanja-franke.github.io/twtttl-church/)

 ## Credits